A Medieval Knight Re-Enactor Dies After Impaling Himself On His Own Lance

 According to Barclay’s brother, Peter was raised in Las Cruces, New Mexico, and was a graduate of New Mexico State University.

 Peter leaves behind a wife, Deborah A. Barclay, and two daughters, Amy and Taryth.
-He is survived by his father Jack Barclay, older brother, John Barclay, and younger brother, Charles Barclay.
+He is survived by his father Jack Barclay, older brother John Barclay, and younger brother Charles Barclay.